shun126/UE5-DungeonGeneratorDemo/README.md

 * DungeonGenerator is a plug-in for UnrealEngine.
 * Tiled Dungeon Generation both In-Editor & Runtime
 * Users can easily generate dungeons by preparing meshes for floors, walls, ceilings, and stairs.
+* Supports dungeon replication
+* Interior decoration. [beta version]
 * A mini-map of the dungeon can be generated. [beta version]
 * Merging sub-levels into the generating dungeon. [beta version]
 * Generates actors for doors and keys by MissionGraph. [beta version]
-* Generates interior decoration by InteriorDecorator. [beta version]
 * Supported Development Platforms: Windows (should be possible to build on all platforms)
 * Supported Target Build Platforms: Windows (should be possible to target all platforms)